-- .
-If sexually intact, need official individual identification (ID) at any age - .
-If not sexually intact, need official individual ID if they are 12 months or older - Official ID includes scrapie ear tags or tattoos, USDA 840 ear tag, approved microchips if a reader is available and if accompanied by breed registration papers in the owner's name, or breed association tattoo if accompanied by registration papers in the owner's name - · Cannot be under restriction for movement to fairs and shows
+- If sexually intact, need official individual identification (ID) at any age. - .
+If not sexually intact, need official individual ID if they are 12 months or older. - See below for Official ID options. - · Cannot be under restriction for movement to fairs and shows. - Sheep and goats that go to a market or slaughter establishment after the fair should have an owner hauler statement to move from the fair to the market/slaughter establishment.